JSjags/Offload-setup/README.md

 - Clone repository to local device
 - Run the following **commands** in your terminal
   `npm install` would install all dependencies needed.
-  `expo expo start` would startup the development server.
+  `npx expo start` would startup the development server.